Everything You Need to Know About Oedipus Complex

 | Final Result | Tries to be like Father | Tries to be like Mother |

-Dr Akul explains that in the Electra complex, a girl may initially show attraction toward the father but eventually realizes the mother is nurturing and important.
-She then stops competing and reconnects with the mother.
+Dr Akul explains that in the Electra complex, a girl may initially show attraction toward the father but eventually realises the mother is nurturing and important.
+She then stops competing and reconnects with her mother.

 Examples and Manifestations